By Shahriar Mandanipour

-Before shrapnel severed his left arm during the Iran–Iraq war, Amir Khan lived the life of a carefree playboy.
-Five years later, his mother and sister Reyhaneh find him in mental hospital for shell-shocked soldiers and bring him home to Tehran.
-His memories decimated, Amir is haunted by the vision of a mysterious woman he believes is his fiancée.
-He never sees her face: there is a shining crescent moon on her forehead, and he names her Moon Brow.
+Before he enlisted as a soldier in the Iran–Iraq war and disappeared, Amir Yamini was a carefree playboy whose only concerns were seducing women and riling his religious family.
+Five years later, his mother and sister Reyhaneh find him in a mental hospital for shell-shocked soldiers, his left arm and most of his memory lost.
+Amir is haunted by the vision of a mysterious woman whose face he cannot see—the crescent moon on her forehead shines too brightly.
+He names her Moon Brow.

 All the while, twin scribes—the angel of virtue and the angel of sin—sit on our hero’s shoulders and narrate the story in enthrallingly distinctive prose.
 Wildly inventive and radically empathetic, steeped in Persian folklore and contemporary Middle East history, Moon Brow is the great Iranian novelist Shahriar Mandanipour’s unforgettable epic of love, war, morality, faith, and family.

 “Shahriar Mandanipour is one of the leading novelists of our time. … Mandanipour is one of Iran's most important living fiction writers, with a long track record and a formidable reputation in his own country.
 Since 2006 Mandanipour has been living in the USA … where he moved to escape the censorship that was hampering publication of his work inside Iran.
 One of Iran’s greatest novelists is living and writing in the West, and readers of English are able at last to commune with his novelistic intelligence.”